-Any peace officer in the state of North Dakota has the legal right to arrest you.
+Any peace officer in the state of ND has the legal right to arrest you.
 Out of state officers can arrest someone when in fresh pursuit crossing state lines.
-Any federal agent such as DEA, FBI or homeland security agents can arrest someone when they commit a federal offense in the state of North Dakota.
+Any federal agent such as DEA, FBI or homeland security agents can arrest someone when they commit a federal offense in the state of ND.
 Any private person can arrest someone when they commit or attempt to commit an offense in their presence.
 Any person can perform a citizen’s arrest also if they know someone committed a crime even when not in their presence.

 Yes.
 In some cases, some specific types of crimes and arrests can be expunged.
 However, offenders must apply to the agency that has the official documents such as the BCI or the court system.
 They will have to wait the specified period first then file a formal petition to have the records sealed, or expunged.